Back to Blog

 Vercel:

-• Pages served from global Edge Network
+• Static pages served from global Edge Network

-• Static pages load in under 100ms
+• Pages typically load in under 100ms

-• No server-side processing on page load
+• No server-side processing on page load (unless using dynamic rendering)

 WP Engine: